Kardinia-Church/Church-Clocks/README.md

 When installing the installer should ask if you want to set the settings for each module

 # Using as a standalone webserver
-This module includes a standalone script which exposes a websocket and/or a webserver for accesing the clocks
+This module includes a standalone script which exposes a websocket and/or a webserver for accessing the clocks

 ## Running
 In order to run as a standalone webserver you must install the module above and run the installer script to configure the configuration files which will be at ```<userdirectory>/.church-clocks```.
 This script will be ran when installing church-clocks or can be ran again by running ```generateSettings.js```